ChromeUniverse/Personal-website/posts/freelancing.md

 title: "Becoming a freelance developer"
 templates: []
 description: |
-  A collection of thoughts about how and why I started my own freelance software development gig - building Discord bots, of all things
+  A collection of thoughts in an essay format about how and why I started my own freelance software development gig - building Discord bots, of all things.
 groups: [drafts]
 date: 2022-09-26 17:26:00
 ---